datapublica/opendata-graph/README.md

 ------------------
 If you want to see some pictures of the draft Graph realized, **you can go into the preview directory**.
 You'll have access to an overview, an image of the core, and images of two mini-clusters separated from the main graph.
 This preview will be soon completed with a dynamic general view of the graph, with categorized nodes, and a complete analysis of the results.
+These pictures are now obsoletes compared to the one in graph directory.